 IMPORTANT NOTE: Category and Archive pages do not have this option because they do not have individual page options like other pages.

-How To Assign Widgets To Individual Sidebars Using Fusion Page Options
+How To Assign Widgets To Individual Sidebars Using Avada Page Options

 Step 1 – Create a new page or post or edit an existing one.

-Step 2 – Scroll below the main content field and find the Fusion Page Options box.
-In this section, you’ll find the Sidebars tab.
+Step 2 – In Avada Builder, scroll below the main content field and find the Avada Page Options box.
+In Avada Live it’s one of the three tabs on the sidebar, located from the Toggle Sidebar link on the Toolbar.
+Here you will find the Sidebars tab.

 Step 3 – Select the name of the widget area you’d like to display for Sidebar 1 and Sidebar 2.
 If you only want one sidebar, then set the ‘Sidebar 2’ option to No Sidebar.